RailProfAC/RailwayBrakeCalculation/README.md

 The time step approach follows EN 14531-2 and adds an electrodynamical brake instead of the tread brakes in the average value example.

 ![Vehicle image](xMU2.png)

+## Monte-Carlo simulation

+This calculation simulates multiple braking processes with variations in the friction coefficient and the brake cylinder pressure.

 ## Licensing